faizalrf/documentation/sysbench.md

 #### Generate the Initial Data Volume

-The following will use the following parameters:
+The `sysbench` will use the following parameters:

 - --db-driver=mysql
   - Use MySQL drivers which works for MariaDB as well